Review My Options

 Review My Options Before Deciding About Whether to Report

-You have several options for reporting to the University or the police.
-To assist you with your decision making you can speak to any of the resources listed below.
-The Confidential Support team is available 24/7 to help you navigate your options.
+You have several options for reporting to the University.
+To assist you with your decision making you can speak to any of the resources listed below or those identified in this Resource Guide.

 Confidential Campus Resources for Students